emilygsimmonds/Evolutionarily_Explicit_IPM/Data_description.md

 * R_Var_clutch_size (Variance of the clutch sizes - for resident birds only)
 * Beech (factor indicating amount of beech mast in winter from none (0), little (1), to high (2))
 * Pop_size (number of unique breeding females counted in the breeding season)
-* s_temp (mean of mean daily temperatures (ºC) from 1st march to 9th May(Met Office, 2009, Hollis and McCarthy, 2017))
+* s_temp (mean of mean daily temperatures (ºC) from 1st March to 9th May (Met Office, 2009, Hollis and McCarthy, 2017))
 * w_temp (mean of mean daily temperatures (ºC) from 1st December to 28/29th February Met Office, 2009; Hollis and McCarthy, 2017))
 * w_precip (sum of precipitation (mm) from 1st April to 31st May (Radcliffe Meterological Station, 2016))
 * s_precip (sum of precipitation (mm) from 1st December to 28/29th February (Radcliffe Meterological Station, 2016))
 * half_fall (date of peak caterpillar abundance in days since 1st April	Median date on which first instar winter moth larvae descend to ground to pupate)
 * R_pop_size (number of unique breeding females that were recorded as born in the woodland and counted in the breeding season)

-[ped_data.csv](https://github.com/emilygsimmonds/Evolutionarily_Explicity_IPM/blob/master/ped_data.csv) : pedigree data for the population, based on social information i.e. which parents birds were caught or observed at the nest.
+[ped_data.csv](https://github.com/emilygsimmonds/Evolutionarily_Explicit_IPM/blob/master/ped_data.csv) : pedigree data for the population, based on social information i.e. which parents birds were caught or observed at the nest.

 Columns are: